Sierra Leone enters Miss Universe competition for first time

 - Miss Universe 2017 is taking place in Manila, the capital city of the Philippines

-(CNN)Hawa Kamara will make history today as the first women from Sierra Leone to enter the Miss Universe beauty pageant.
+(CNN)Hawa Kamara made history today as the first woman from Sierra Leone to enter the Miss Universe beauty pageant.

-Blood diamonds, civil war and then an Ebola crisis have all held the West Africa nation of 6.1 million people back in recent decades, but Sierra Leone is now experiencing economic growth and ready to show the world it's open for business.
+Blood diamonds, civil war and then an Ebola crisis have all held the West African nation of 6.1 million people back in recent decades, but Sierra Leone is now experiencing economic growth and ready to show the world it's open for business.

 Kamara, who was crowned Miss West Africa in 2013, was born in Kono, famous for its diamond supply, and raised in Freetown, Sierra Leone's capital.

-CNN caught up with Kamara as she prepared for the contest which takes place today in Manila, Philippines.
+CNN caught up with Kamara as she prepared for the contest which took place today in Manila, Philippines.

 Congratulations on being Sierra Leone's first entry in the Miss Universe competition.
-What's does this mean for your country?
+What does this mean for your country?

-It's very important for Sierra Leone to be a part of Miss Universe.
+It is very important for Sierra Leone to be a part of Miss Universe.
 We have gone through so many tragedies in our country, like the Ebola virus, and civil war.
 People (from Sierra Leone) don't really get opportunities ... because (others) think we're not capable or that, as a country, we're not safe.

 I think that's one of the reasons we weren't getting invited to things like this.
 This is an opportunity ... for the world to learn more about my country.